 - Faulty Heater, that you had to replace.

 - Cracks To External Walls Left Untreated Causing dampness.

 - Severe Damp Problems.

 Compensation Claims For Damages Caused By Disrepair

 A tenant can only claim compensation for disrepair if they suffered damage or loss from the negligence of the Landlord.
-Claiming compensation from landlord for mould can help you recover damages for health related issues or personal properties that were destroyed.
+Claiming compensation from the landlord for mould can help you recover damages for health-related issues or personal properties that were destroyed.